 * Campfire stew burritos or tacos: Use the stew as fillings and add your usual condiments such as salsa, guacamole, crispy lettuce, vegan cheese, vegan sour cream, etc.

-* Pasta Sauce: The campfire stew makes a wonderful pasta sauce.
-Heat it up, thinning the stew with a little broth if necessary, and stir through your favourite pasta or spaghetti.
+* Pasta Sauce: The campfire stew makes a tasty pasta sauce.
+Heat it up, thinning the stew with a little stock if necessary, and stir through your favourite pasta or spaghetti.
+To stretch out smaller leftover stew you can stir through a can of chopped/diced tomatoes and add extra seasonings as necessary.

 Campfire Stew makes for a delicious fun Carrot Hotdog topping.
 Perfect for parties, picnics, BBQs, cookouts and summer time meals, although my family does love this meal at any time of the year.
 Both the campfire stew and carrot hot-dogs can be prepped in advance and enjoyed chilled or easily reheated.